 At this point, you'll need to consult your Eggtimer TRS User's Guide for further instructions... it's beyond the scope of this document.

-If it doesn't get a pairing signal within 45 seconds, you'll see:
+If it doesn't see a handshake from an Eggtimer TRS within 45 seconds, you'll see:

 Waiting for Fix